 Learning to express emotions and to cope with despair and fear.
-For another participant, this slow minor key music reminded them of feeling very sad and lonely, possibly with a sense of loss, but they underlined the importance of the need to open up and express such feelings rather than keep the pain inside themself: “this is so sad… It remember me like a with loneliness… some parts are like a like a very deep and increasing cry as well, but very deep… like when you feel… so when you have some lost… It’s also how you learned… to know how to manage this process… when you lost something that is really important for you, you feel very deep… and you have to, and you want to scream but you because you need to open yourself… to express… or learning or… it’s your, expression, your pain…but it’s something that you need to do you cannot stay with this pain inside of you, you need to… express” [E].
-In response to a melancholic solo piece of Chinese music, one participant recalled moments of utter despair when they had no idea how to deal with their situation or plan what to do.
-They expressed how, in the midst of such despair, they had learned not to combat these feelings directly, but let them pass naturally and, therefore, they would pass more quickly:: “despair when everything falls down, you know dead end… That kind of happens a lot… in your life, even if you’re studying… You have these situations when there is just nothing beyond that and you can imagine going to the sea, smoking a cigarette… or standing in the rain it’s just one of those hopeless moments when you have to, when you actually can’t even figure out what you need to do… Just when you have to go with it and be depressed for some time… because I found that sometimes it doesn’t help to try to cheer yourself up you just have to let it follow and eventually if you’re lucky it blows over… And then you can start being a bit more upbeat again [I – And do you learn things from that?]
-I learned not to fight it to a certain extent… I mean it’s good to feel hopeless and in despair for a few hours… Maybe for a day but I think that eventually you surrendered yourself to it knowing that it will blow over… Then you can recuperate much faster… At least I hope so” [F] For one participant, the slow reflective music recalled a distant childhood memory and learning how to face fears, remembering the supportive care and tender comfort from their mother to confront their fear of the dark : “I remind when I was a child and I was afraid of darkness… and my mum comes to, to say ‘Don’t worry… be calm, nothing’s happened’, and I got my bear… and I would like ‘Uhh, nothing happens, sure?’ and with the tenderness of my mother nurse me, it happen ‘I’m going to put the light this and don’t worry’ maybe it’s learning to confront life you know… your fears” [I].
+For another participant, this slow minor key music recalled sadness, loneliness and loss, but equally the participant spoke of the importance of speaking about such experiences: “this is so sad… It remember me like a with loneliness… some parts are like a like a very deep and increasing cry as well, but very deep… like when you feel… so when you have some lost… It’s also how you learned… to know how to manage this process… when you lost something that is really important for you, you feel very deep… and you have to, and you want to scream but you because you need to open yourself… to express… or learning or… it’s your, expression, your pain…but it’s something that you need to do you cannot stay with this pain inside of you, you need to… express” [3A].
+In response to a melancholic solo piece of Chinese music, one participant recalled moments of utter despair and uncertainty, but that letting these pass naturally and accepting them was often the best option: “despair when everything falls down, you know dead end… That kind of happens a lot… in your life, even if you’re studying… You have these situations when there is just nothing beyond that and you can imagine going to the sea, smoking a cigarette… or standing in the rain it’s just one of those hopeless moments when you have to, when you actually can’t even figure out what you need to do… Just when you have to go with it and be depressed for some time… because I found that sometimes it doesn’t help to try to cheer yourself up you just have to let it follow and eventually if you’re lucky it blows over… And then you can start being a bit more upbeat again [I – And do you learn things from that?]
+I learned not to fight it to a certain extent… I mean it’s good to feel hopeless and in despair for a few hours… Maybe for a day but I think that eventually you surrendered yourself to it knowing that it will blow over… Then you can recuperate much faster… At least I hope so” [3B] For one participant, the slow reflective music recalled a distant childhood memory and learning how to face fears, remembering the supportive care and tender comfort from their mother to confront their fear of the dark : “I remind when I was a child and I was afraid of darkness… and my mum comes to, to say ‘Don’t worry… be calm, nothing’s happened’, and I got my bear… and I would like ‘Uhh, nothing happens, sure?’ and with the tenderness of my mother nurse me, it happen ‘I’m going to put the light this and don’t worry’ maybe it’s learning to confront life you know… your fears” [5A].